Phil & Susan McDonald have sold their bicycle touring business after 20 years enjoying running tours throughout Australia and abroad.

 1997 – 2016 Phil & Susan ran AllTrails Bicycle Tours for twenty years taking cyclists throughout Australian States, also European and Asian highways and backroads.
 During this period, Phil and Susan with the generosity of their cyclists and sponsors donated over $450,000 to Charity, part of this to The Fred Hollows Foundation.

-We now enjoy our time preparing for the Burke & Wills Walk and Phil’s Burke & Wills Trek helping raise money for The Fred Hollows Foundation mission to restore sight, independence and dignity to people around the world and to Indigenous Australian Communities.
+In 2018e enjoyed our Burke & Wills Walk and Phil’s Burke & Wills Trek helping raise money for The Fred Hollows Foundation mission to restore sight, independence and dignity to people around the world and to Indigenous Australian Communities.

 Coastrek - Point Nepean Walk